eguneys/pro/README.md

 ### Section 6 - A Mouse Slip, A Better Approach

-<sub> Since I wrote the last section, I've found a better way to move forward, Previous Section (Section 5) became obsolete, but still contains useful information, so I didn't remove it.
-Though I will use a different file for code [steps2.pl](steps2.pl), and move the previous information there, with a slight change.
-I will explain the reason for the change in this chapter, and how to move forward. </sub>
+<sub> Previous Section (Section 5) became obsolete, but still contains useful information, so it's not removed.
+Though we will use different file for code [steps2.pl](steps2.pl), and move the previous information there, with a slight change.
+This chapter explains the reason behind the change, and how to move forward. </sub>

 Let's recap, we had `file(X)` , `rank(Y).` structures, `pos(X).` coordinates, and some facts about how the pieces move.
 Let's define a few more facts, this is useful later for enumeration.